-Sierra Doehr (she/they) is a Filipinx-American who has loved the Saticoy community since moving to Azahar Street in 2011.
+Sierra Doehr (they/she) is a Filipinx-American who has loved the Saticoy community since moving to Azahar Street in 2011.
 Since then, they have found themself at the intersection of food security and racial equity as a health educator and farmer.
-Sierra’s passion project is Saticoy Depot, a decolonized urban farm where they grow pre-contact foods in a space that is safe from white supremacy, patriarchy, and capitalism.
+Sierra’s passion project is Saticoy Depot, a decolonized urban farm where they grow pre-contact foods.
 While Sierra is the Market Manager for the Saticoy Farmers Market, she is also the Executive Director for its parent organization, Saticoy Food Hub.
 Her favorite vegetable is kang kong aka water spinach!

 Katee Gustavson (she/they) has lived in Santa Barbara County for almost six years where she received bachelor’s degrees in Environmental Studies and History of Art and Architecture at UCSB, and currently works as the Recycling and Composting Program Coordinator also at UCSB.
 With job experience ranging from building a student farm to working for a regenerative agriculture startup, Katee is passionate about projects focused on food sovereignty and regenerative food systems.
 She is very excited to be a part of the Saticoy Food Hub team due to its focus on creating a local food economy for Saticoy.
 Katee’s favorite vegetable is a tie between delicata squash and chayote.